biocore/microprot/README.md

 All filenames are in the form: `GenomeID`\_`GeneID`\_`ResiduesFrom`-`ResiduesTo`.
 For example, `CP003179.1_3319` means gene `3319` from genome `CP003179.1` (Sulfobacillus acidophilus DSM 10332), or `CP003179.1_3319_1-60` means amino acids 1 to 60 from that gene.

-### Extensions
+### File extensions

 * a3m
-    An alignment format produced by HH-suite programs.
+    An alignment file produced by HH-suite programs.
 It's a format similar to FASTA, but in sequence rows it contains additional information useful for the construction of HMMs (represented by [a-z]).
 A detailed description can be found in [HH-suite user guide](https://github.com/soedinglab/hh-suite/blob/master/hhsuite-userguide.pdf) (section 6.1).

 * out
-    HH-suite output files reporting a list of hits for an input sequence, along with Probability, P-value, E-value and other parameters, as well as a set of pair-wise sequence alignments.
+    HH-suite output files reporting a list of hits for an input sequence, along with Probability, P-value, E-value and other parameters (hit list); as well as a set of pair-wise sequence alignments.
+A detailed description can be found in [HH-suite user guide](https://github.com/soedinglab/hh-suite/blob/master/hhsuite-userguide.pdf) (section 5).

 * match
     Internal `microprot` files showing which sub-sequence of the input sequence matched defined by `config.yml` criteria for any of `E-value`, `P-value`, `Prob` or `minimum sequence length` in the `.out` file.
 Multiple hits are possible.
 The file is reported in a FASTA format.

 * non_match
-    All sub-sequences longer than the `minimum sequence length` that do not meet the criteria for `match`.
+    All sub-sequences longer than the `minimum sequence length` that do not meet the criteria for `.match`.
+Internal `microprot` file.

 ### Example
-Gene `example_1` (`example_1.fasta`) with 100 residues is run against HHsearch and it returns 2 outputs: `example_1.out` and `example_1.a3m`.
+Gene `CP00000.0_1` (`CP00000.0_1.fasta`) with 100 residues is run against HHsearch and it returns 2 outputs: `CP00000.0_1.out` and `CP00000.0_1.a3m`.
 Sequence split parameters are:
 ```
 min_prob: 90.0
 min_fragment_length: 10
 ```
-and the hit list from `example_1.out` is:
+and the hit list portion of `CP00000.0_1.out` is:
 ```
 No Hit                             Prob E-value P-value  Score    SS Cols Query HMM  Template HMM
  1 1ABC_A Uncharacterized protein  91.5   0.001   0.001   24.3   0.0   20   10-30    211-231 (260)